The 2025 CMO Must Be a Data Scientist — With Empathy

 That model isn’t just outdated.
 It’s dangerous.

 Some companies answer this with a Chief Growth Officer.
-Others divide the role between performance heads and brand leaders.
+Others divide the role between performance marketing heads and brand leaders.
 But the hard truth is: today’s CMO must be a data scientist with empathy — or risk becoming irrelevant.

 The CMO's New Core Skill: Data Literacy